Wayfair Inc. (W) Shares Down Despite Recent Market Volatility

 Stock Fundamentals for W

-To wrap up, the performance of Wayfair Inc. (W) has been mixed in recent times.
-The stock has received a bearish of “sell” and “hold” ratings from analysts.
+To put it simply, Wayfair Inc. (W) has had a mixed performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.